Nafezly/payments/README.md

 ```
 ### Factory Pattern Use
-you can pass only method name without payment key word like (Fawry,Paymob,Opay ...etc)
+you can pass only method name without payment key word like (Fawry,Paymob,Opay,SkipCash ...etc)
 and the factory will return the payment instance for you , use it as you want ;)
 ```php
     $payment = new \Nafezly\Payments\Factories\PaymentFactory();